 Minnesota Power’s SolarSense program provides rebates to reduce the upfront costs of installing solar, helping make solar energy a more viable option for customers.
 SolarSense is available to customers installing a solar electric photovoltaic (PV) system.

 The program funds are awarded to customers on a first-come, first-served basis.
 Customers applying for the SolarSense program must submit an interconnection application, and a SolarSense application to be considered for funding.
 Applications will be taken in the order received.
 The program opens for applications on March 1 of each program year.
-If more applications are received than funds available, names will be placed on a reserve list.
-Annual budgets for the SolarSense program are approved through 2019.
+If more applications are received than funds available, names will be placed on a wait list.
+Annual budgets for the SolarSense program are approved through 2020.
 Please refer to the table below for current year funding availability.

 2022 SolarSense Funding

 SolarSense is an incentive based on how much energy a customer’s PV system is expected to produce.
 Calculating the rebate depends on the design of the solar system—including tilt, orientation and shading profile—and an estimate of annual energy production from PV Watts.
 PV Watts is a publicly available tool developed by the National Renewable Energy Laboratories (NREL) to estimate energy output from PV systems.
-To calculate the SolarSense rebate, a PV system’s estimated energy output is multiplied by $0.78/kWh.
+To calculate the SolarSense rebate, a PV system’s estimated energy output is multiplied by $0.74/kWh.

 Here’s an example: An 8 kW system is installed on a rooftop in Duluth, Minnesota.
 The roof has a slope of 20 degrees and the modules face southwest at an azimuth of 220 degrees.
 The Solar Pathfinder shade analysis performed by the installation company determined the site has a yearly shading profile of 88 percent.
 According to PV Watts, the average annual production estimate is 8,874 kWh.
-This estimate is multiplied by $0.78/kWh, resulting in a total rebate of $6,922.
+This estimate is multiplied by $0.74/kWh, resulting in a total rebate of $6,922.

 If this PV system had different parameters, the rebate amount would be different.
 For example, if the shading profile were 95 percent, the estimate from PV Watts would be 9,590 kWh.
 That would make the rebate $4,987.